bracke/casetracking/Iteration0/Architecture.md

 All style for components are done using CSS modules using the ember-css-modules addon.

 ## Deployment
-Deployment to Firebase is done using ember-cli-deploy with ember-cli-deploy-firebase.
+Deployment to Firebase is done using firebase-cli.

 ## Speed and Size Optimizations